tweag/cardano-conformance-testing-of-consensus/docs/design.md

 ```

 The change to `cardano-node` would be minimal, and it essentially boils
-down to implementing `runConsensusTest` using `forAllGenesisTest` to get this
+down to implementing `runConsensusTest` using `forAllGenesisTest`, which should
-as they were.
-Along this lines, `toTasty :: TestSuite ConsensusTest -> TestTree`
+have no local effect on the implementation.
+Along this lines,
+`toTasty :: TestSuite ConsensusTest -> TestTree` would essentially traverse the
-would essential traverse the `TestSuite` using `runConsensusTest`.
+`TestSuite` using `runConsensusTest`.

 ## Milestones